High-Throughput Distributed RL Training System

 Problem

 Single-node RL training collapses under production workloads.
 Environment interaction is CPU-bound, policy optimization is GPU-bound, and experience throughput must sustain both without bottlenecking either.
-Naïve parallelization introduces synchronization overhead that negates the compute gains — actors stall waiting for weight updates, learners idle waiting for data, and replay buffers become contention points.
+Naïve parallelization introduces synchronization overhead that negates the compute gains.

 The core challenge: decouple experience generation from policy optimization while preserving training stability at scale.